vysmbln/JS-projects/Maze/README.md

 2. On index.js add:

-- [x]  require objects from matter.js library(Engine, Render, Runner, World, Bodies) so we can use them on the file.
+- [x]  require objects from matter.js library(Engine, Render, Runner, World, Bodies, Body, Events) so we can use them on the file.

 - [x] add the canvas
 - [x] add the walls